ShelbyDalton/Blizzard-Customer-Support-2/README.md

 Blizzard Customer Support 2

 PROBLEM SOLVED
-This application will solve {the problem of Blizzard’s customer service system in its current state which is totally useless} for {the players of their games}.
+This application will solve the problem of Blizzard’s customer service system in its current state which is hard to navigate for the players of their games.
 OVERVIEW
-The application will provide a more user friendly platform to quickly submit a ticket for a problem that a player is experiencing in their favorite Blizzard game.
+The application provides a more user friendly platform to quickly submit a ticket for a problem that a player is experiencing in their favorite Blizzard game.
 As opposed to the wild goose chase that is in their current ticketing platform to just find where to begin a ticket.

 PROJECT MVP FEATURES